-A forward flow is a financing arrangement where a funder commits to purchase from an originator newly originated eligible receivables during a revolving or sale period up to a specified committed amount.
-As noted above, the arrangement is typically relatively document light - in particular when compared to a traditional securitisation structure - with the principal transaction documents comprising a receivables sale agreement, a servicing agreement and a master definitions or framework agreement, which would each often be substantially based on an originator's existing securitisation or warehouse documentation.
+A forward flow is a financing arrangement where a funder, either directly or through an SPV, commits to purchase from an originator newly originated eligible receivables during a revolving or sale period up to a specified committed amount.
+The arrangement is typically relatively document light - in particular when compared to a traditional securitisation structure - with the principal transaction documents comprising a receivables sale agreement, a servicing agreement and a master definitions or framework agreement, which would each often be substantially based on an originator's existing securitisation or warehouse documentation.